-EveryMatrix offers real-time sports betting data to operators through OddsMatrix Data Services, covering a wide range of sports and esports.
+OddsMatrix offers real-time sports API betting data to operators that covers a wide range of sports and esports.

 Commonly known as GAA or Caid, Gaelic football is an Irish team sport that was officially codified in 1887.
 It evolved from the various kinds of Irish football games popular in the region’s rural areas, grouped under the name Caid.
 The sport is played by two teams of 15 players.